loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 export default spec;
 ```

-You can then bind the full spec to your application.
+You can then bind the full spec to your application using `server.spec()`.
+This is done on the server level, because each server instance can expose a different (sub)set of API.

+You also need to associate the controllers implementing the spec with the app using `app.controller(GreetController)`.
+This is not done on the server level because a controller may be used with multiple server instances, and types!

 ```ts
 // application.ts